ZZ Top: Early years (1969–1972)

-First decade and signature sound (1973–1982)
+First decade of success and signature sound (1973–1982)

-ZZ Top released Tres Hombres in 1973, which reached the No. 8 position on the Billboard 200 albums chart by early 1974.
+ZZ Top released Tres Hombres in 1973, which reached the number eight on the Billboard 200 albums chart by early 1974.
 The album's sound was the result of the propulsive support provided by Hill and Beard, and Gibbons' "growling" guitar tone.
-Stephen Thomas Erlewine wrote that the album "brought ZZ Top their first Top Ten record, making them stars in the process".
+Stephen Thomas Erlewine wrote that the album "brought ZZ Top their first top-10 record, making them stars in the process".
 The album included the boogie-driven "La Grange" (written about the Chicken Ranch, a notorious brothel in La Grange, Texas, that also inspired the musical The Best Little Whorehouse in Texas).
 On the subsequent tour, the band performed sold-out concerts in the US.
-During this tour, ZZ Top recorded the live tracks that would fill one side of their 1975 album, Fandango!.
-Fandango!, which also contained one side of new studio songs, was a top-ten album; its single "Tush" peaked at number 20 on the Billboard Hot 100.
+During this tour, ZZ Top recorded the live tracks that would fill one side of their 1975 album, Fandango!, which also contained one side of new studio songs.
+The album charted highly and its single "Tush" peaked at number 20 on the Billboard Hot 100.

 ZZ Top began the Worldwide Texas Tour in May 1976 to support Fandango!, and the tour continued through 1977 with 98 shows over 18 months.
 Tejas, recorded during a break in the tour and released in November 1976, was the final ZZ Top album under their contract with London Records.
 It was not as successful or as positively received as their previous two efforts, but reached number 17 on the Billboard 200.
-The singles from Tejas, "It's Only Love" and "Arrested for Driving While Blind", both failed to crack the Top 40 on the Billboard Hot 100.
+The singles from Tejas, "It's Only Love" and "Arrested for Driving While Blind", both failed to crack the top 40 on the Billboard Hot 100.